IbcAlpha/IBC/userguide.md

 ## Introduction

-### Overview of IBController
+### Overview of TwsAutomater
 ----------------------------

-IBController enables Interactive Brokers' Trader Workstation (TWS) and Gateway to be run in 'hands-free' mode, so that a user need not be present.
+TwsAutomater enables Interactive Brokers' Trader Workstation (TWS) and Gateway to be run in 'hands-free' mode, so that a user need not be present.
 This makes possible the deployment of unattended automated trading systems.

-IBController loads TWS or the Gateway and then 'listens' for various events (such as the display of dialogs) that would normally require user intervention.
+TwsAutomater loads TWS or the Gateway and then 'listens' for various events (such as the display of dialogs) that would normally require user intervention.
 It can then automatically take appropriate action on the user's behalf.
 For example, as well as automating the TWS and Gateway login by filling the login dialog with your credentials, it can also deal with TWS's autologoff dialog so that it can keep TWS running continuously.

-Here are some of the things IBController does for you:
+Here are some of the things TwsAutomater does for you:

 - starts TWS or the Gateway